Freshmen

 Homeschooled applicants are required to submit all of the application materials required for freshman applicants.
 It is understood that the transcript of a homeschooled student may be different from that of a traditional high school student.
 Regardless of the format, a transcript should include all 9th to 12th grade courses (including those in progress) and the time-frame of each course (academic year and semester).
 In addition, an assessment of performance (a letter grade, percentage, narrative assessment, etc.) is needed.
 Applicants may be asked to submit additional information describing the curriculum and/or texts used.
 Please note that homeschooled applicants must submit standardized test results and cannot apply test-optional.

-Homeschooled students who are admitted and enroll at Suffolk are required to provide the university with proof of graduation in one of the three following ways:
+Homeschooled students who are admitted and enroll at Suffolk are required to provide the university with proof of graduation in one of three ways:

 • An official final transcript from the local school district.